 Hispanics in Philanthropy (HIP) and Impact Capital Managers (ICM) Look to Bridge Capital Gap for Innovative Founders

-While the percentage of investment they receive remains low, social entrepreneurs who are Black, Indigenous, and People of Color — with products that typically serve often-overlooked populations — are gaining traction with impact investors looking to bridge the capital gap and power a more inclusive economy.
+While the percentage of investment they receive remains low, social entrepreneurs who are People of Color — with products that typically serve often-overlooked populations — are gaining traction with impact investors looking to bridge the capital gap and power a more inclusive economy.
 Two SOCAP21 pitch sessions, both highlighted below, put a spotlight on talented, investment-ready founders who are typically overlooked for investor dollars and support.

 During “Latinx Launchpad—Latinas Who Lead: A Pitch Competition Hosted by Hispanics in Philanthropy,” seven Latina founders explained their startup concepts and joined a Q&A with an expert panel.
 While Latina founders receive less than 0.4% of venture capital investments, organizations like Hispanics in Philanthropy (HIP) have been working to build social justice and shared prosperity for the Latinx community.
 Jorge Calderon, Managing Director of Impact Investments at HIP and moderator of the session, said the Latinx Launchpad is one of three programs the organization uses to decrease the wealth gap by increasing participation in the startup economy.